-God in his very nature is love (1 John 4:8), and when we talk of love we are talking about a relationship.
-God in his very essence is a relational – Father, Son and Holy Spirit, living in love as a community together, this is the God who made the world and us in His image.
-We've been created in the likeness of a relational God and so it follows that we too are created with a deep longing for relationship.
-Relationships are the most exciting aspect of our lives.
+God is in his nature love (1 John 4:8), and when we talk of love we are talking about a relationship.
+God in his very essence is relational – Father, Son and Holy Spirit, living in love as a community together.
+This is the God who made the world and us in His image.
+You have been created in the likeness of a relational God and so it follows that we are created with a deep longing for relationship.
+We long to love deeply and be deeply loved.
+Relationships are the most exciting and meaningful aspect of our lives.

-Nicky Gumble in his booklet called ‘Why Jesus?’ put it like this “You and I were created to live in a relationship with God.
+Nicky Gumble (pioneer of the Alpha course) in his booklet called ‘Why Jesus?’ put it like this “You and I were created to live in a relationship with God.
 Until we find that relationship there will always be something missing in our lives.
 As a result, we are often aware of a gap.
 One rock singer described it by saying: ‘I’ve got an emptiness deep inside.’
 A woman, in a letter to me, wrote of ‘a deep deep void’.
 Another young girl spoke of ‘a chunk missing in her soul’.
-People are often aware of a sense of emptiness to their life, like something significant but elusive and difficult to describe is somehow missing.
+People are often aware of a sense of emptiness to their life, like something significant but elusive and difficult to describe is somehow missing

 The Bible describes God as the perfect loving Father who wants desperately to embrace his lost children (Luke 15).
+If we don’t have a relationship with God or if we did but have wandered off, Jesus is actively seeking to bring us back to God.
+Luke 19:10 says For the Son of Man came to seek and save those who are lost.”
 Until we find that relationship there will always be something missing, a gap in our lives.
-We can live our lives apart from God, but we are often aware of a gap.
+We can choose to live our lives apart from God, but we are often aware something is missing.

 Jesus loves you!

-We don’t need to live with this mixture of desire and discontent without fulfillment.
-According to the Bible, the reason for this sense of emptiness is that men and women have turned their backs on God (Isaiah 53:6).
-As a result, we hunger and thirst and no matter what we may try, we will not find what we are looking for in the world.
-What we really need can’t be acquired with money and it is no nearer to the person who is rich, famous or powerful, than it is to the poor man.
+We don’t need to go on living with this mixture of desire and discontentedness.
+According to the Bible, the reason for this sense of emptiness is that we have turned our backs on God (Isaiah 53:6).
+As a result, we hunger and thirst and no matter what we may try, we cannot be satisfied by things in this world.
+What we really need can’t be acquired with money and it’s no nearer to the person who is rich, famous or powerful than it is to the man who is living in poverty.